quadsurf/express_intro_exercise_puppies/readme.md

 Start your node application by using the same steps we did in class:

-- make a folder for your project
-- create an app.js file
-- add a package json using the `npm init` command (hit the 'enter' key through all the prompts)
-- create a `.gitignore` file and make sure `node_modules` are not tracked by git
-- initialize a git repository and make your first commit
+- fork and clone this repository
+- run `npm install` to install dependencies
 - make sure you have a `views` folder for your application (you will want to have subfolders for your site views and puppies views)
+- make your first commit!
 - Start in your app.js by including the proper dependencies and middleware

 When you're done - give this puppy a high five!